gerson23/FPTTT/README.md

 Developed and tested in a Mac OS X 10.8.4 machine using Vim editor and Clang++ compiler.

+UPDATE: most of functions are now flagged as depecrated in Mac OS X 10.9.

 Actually it is not cross-plataform.